n13l/openaaa/README.md

  - secure session negotiations and session resumption are based on TLS
  - no more cookies and other state information on application layer
  - multipple network and/or application layers access same encrypted session
- - straightforward bindings to application layer using well-defined mechanism.
  - distributed, high performance and secure session manager (aaad) daemon
  - easy user tracking over authenticated sessions with user context
  - single point log off can destroys all authenticated sessions and invalidate crypto material